awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 ### EBS optimization supported<a name="previous"></a>

 The following table lists the instance types that support EBS optimization but EBS optimization is not enabled by default\.
 You can enable EBS optimization when you launch these instances or after they are running\.
 Instances must have EBS optimization enabled to achieve the level of performance described\.
 When you enable EBS optimization for an instance that is not EBS\-optimized by default, you pay an additional low, hourly fee for the dedicated capacity\.
-For pricing information, see EBS\-optimized Instances on the [Amazon EC2 Pricing page for On\-Demand instances](http://aws.amazon.com/ec2/pricing/on-demand/)\.
+For pricing information, see EBS\-Optimized Instances on the [Amazon EC2 Pricing, On\-Demand Pricing page](http://aws.amazon.com/ec2/pricing/on-demand/)\.

 | Instance size | Maximum bandwidth \(Mbps\) | Maximum throughput \(MB/s, 128 KiB I/O\) | Maximum IOPS \(16 KiB I/O\) |